DOBOT Unveils Magician Lite - A K12 Educational Robot Arm for Children, Teachers and Educators

 Designed for users of all experience levels and abilities, Magician Lite provides everything that teachers or educators need to instruct students on how to apply the key concepts of AI and STEAM to real-world problems, ranging from a wide array of kits, intuitive software to complete curriculum, and themed competitions for K12 classrooms.

-"AI relieves people from mundane, repetitive tasks, and is accelerating humans toward a more intelligently automated future while helping us do more of what humans know best than robots: create," said Jerry Liu, founder and CEO of DOBOT.
+"AI relieves people from mundane, repetitive tasks, and is accelerating humans toward a more intelligently automated future while helping us do more of what humans know better than robots: create," said Jerry Liu, founder and CEO of DOBOT.
 "So it becomes critical to teach our next generation future-proof AI skills so they can not only outsmart robots, but also create a competitive advantage for themselves and their future.
 And the robotic arm is the best platform to do that. "

 Key features of Magician Lite include: